How to Boost WiFi Signal Strength

 5. Place the Router in a Higher Position

-If you live in a two-story house and you want both floors to have a good Internet connection, the best thing to do is place the router in a high location.
+If you live in a two-story house and want both floors to have a good Internet connection, the best thing to do is place the router in a high location.
 Radio waves from the router spread down and out from the source, so find a high shelf or mount the router high up a wall for better signal distribution.

 6. Better Antenna Positioning